andry-tino/Rosetta/README.md

 _Rosetta_ is a project for converting C# code into [TypeScript](http://www.typescriptlang.org/).
 I do this by means of project [Roslyn](https://github.com/dotnet/roslyn). _Rosetta_ is also a toolset for providing help while converting yourr codebase to TypeScript.
 The overall solution includes the following tools:

 - **Rosetta** The transpiler to convert ScriptSharp C# code into TypeScript.
-- **Rosetta ScriptSharp definition generator** A tool to generate TypeScript definition files out of your ScriptSharp C# codebase.
+- **Rosetta ScriptSharp Definition Generator** A tool to generate TypeScript definition files out of your ScriptSharp C# codebase.

 ## How it works
 _Rosetta_ is written in C# and performs syntax analysis of C# code in order to convert it into _TypeScript_.
 There are many applications, however _Rosetta_ is developed with those specific ones as targets: